 At Broomfield House EYFS we recognise that behaviour management techniques must be adapted to take into account the development of young children in the foundation stage.
 Our behaviour management strategies in the EYFS are based upon the whole school behaviour policy, but with adaptations to account for the children's young age.
-In the EYFS our behaviour management strategies are, where possible, positive.
-It is expected that all staff members who work at Broomfield House EYFS will use and promote positive language with children where possible.
+In the EYFS our behaviour management strategies are positive.
+It is expected that all staff members who work at Broomfield House EYFS will use and promote positive language with children.
 Our behaviour management strategies at Broomfield House EYFS are based on the following key principles:

-- 1. We model expected behaviour - 2.
-We use eye contact with children - 3.
-We use our body language as well as our words - 4.
-We use specific praise to reward positive behaviour - 5.
-Where possible, we ignore negative or attention seeking behaviour - 6.
-We phrase our requests in a positive manner - 7.
-We promote independence and responsibility - 8.
-We use our knowledge of each child as an individual - 9.
-We do not make assumptions about young children's understanding - 10.
+- 1. We model expected behaviour

+- 2. We use eye contact with children

+- 3. We use our body language as well as our words

+- 4. We use specific praise to reward positive behaviour - 5.
+We phrase our requests in a positive manner - 6.
+We promote independence and responsibility - 7.
+We use our knowledge of each child as an individual - 8.
+We do not make assumptions about young children's understanding - 9.
 We empower children to choose the right course of action.